- Transfer Courses

 May I transfer economics courses to MSU if I am an economics minor?

 Economics minors may count a maximum of two economics transfer courses in their economics requirements, including AP and IB credit.
 At least one 400-level economics course must be taken at MSU.

 How can I find extra help for an EC course?

 In addition to professor and TA office hours for all EC courses, the department offers Economics Help Rooms for EC 201, 202, 301, and 302.
 Click here for details on this free service.
 Students may also access a private tutor list here.
 Please note this list is NOT department approved and all arrangements are made between the tutor and requesting student.
 Students must enter an MSU netID and password to view the private tutor list.

 Where can I get help for personal problems affecting my academics?

-The MSU Counseling Center has counselors to help students deal with a variety of life issues.
+Counseling and Psychiatric Services has counselors to help students deal with a variety of life issues.

 Graduate School & Careers